getodk/docs/aggregate-use.rst

 .. image:: /img/aggregate-use/google-api-option.*
    :alt: Image showing google api option.

 - Enketo credentials: These credentials are used for Enketo webforms integration.
-To link Enketo witj Aggregate, see `this <https://accounts.enketo.org/support/aggregate/>`_
+To link Enketo with Aggregate, see `this <https://accounts.enketo.org/support/aggregate/>`_
 - ODK 2.0 App name

    - ODK Tables Synchronization Functionality - check this to enable ODK Tables functionality i.e.  able to download, upload and alter data records within ODK Tables as restricted by table-access privileges granted to the user.